Panasonic GF1 vs Sony RX100 VI

 It is notable that the GF1 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the GF1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF1 was succeeded by the Panasonic DMC-GF2.
+Both the GF1 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The GF1 was replaced by the Panasonic DMC-GF2, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic GF1 and the Sony RX100 VI?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.